gdias/popinGen/README.md

 ## PopinGen
 > v 1.0.1

-The popinGen.js is an jQuery plugin permit to create popin or layer and all interact and usecases with ease and simplicity.
+The popinGen.js is an jQuery plugin permit to create easily and simplicity an popin or layer with all features.

 ## Features
 + Easy generate popin or layer